 Have you ever tuned in to a soap opera and started resenting the characters for wasting their vast wealth and whining incessantly about the woes of not keeping it in your pants?
-Have you ever considered how many job are lost every time one of these entitled egotists makes a corporate power play to spite a former lover or rival family and thought to yourself, “God, I wish someone would bitch slap those twerps into oblivion”?
-If so, ABC’s Revenge was tailor made for you.
+Have you ever considered how many jobs are lost every time one of these entitled egotists makes a corporate power play to spite a former lover or rival family and thought to yourself, “God, I wish someone would bitch slap those twerps into oblivion”?
+If so, ABC’s Revenge was tailor-made for you.

-Inspired by Alexandre Dumas’ The Count of Monte Cristo, the cheeky drama stars Emily VanCamp as Emily Thorne, a mysterious young woman who comes to the Hamptons and inserts herself into the lives of pampered socialites with the intent of destroying their circle.
+Inspired by Alexandre Dumas’ classic novel The Count of Monte Cristo, the cheeky drama stars Emily VanCamp as Emily Thorne, a mysterious young woman who comes to the Hamptons and inserts herself into the lives of pampered socialites with the intent of destroying their circle.
 As the pilot progresses, we learn that her real name is Amanda Clarke and that her primary targets, the Graysons, framed her father (James Tupper), linking him to a 9/11-like terrorist attack.
 If that last bit strikes you as utterly tasteless, congratulations, you have a soul.

 Still, I’m going to defend creator Mike Kelley’s bemusing decision, albeit halfheartedly.
 First, it’s worth noting that the plot element relates to the real-life tragedy only in a tangential manner.
 It doesn’t capitalise on the lives lost that day but on the way a rich and powerful elite manipulated a climate of fear for financial gain.
 This provides an opportunity for pointed social satire, and, if that’s where the series is headed, all will be forgiven.